coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

        [ IDENT "try"; SELF

    Note that the productions printed by this command are represented in the form used by
    |Coq|'s parser (coqpp), which differs from how productions are shown in the documentation.
-The grammar
-   described in this documentation is equivalent to the grammar of the |Coq| parser, but has been heavily edited to improve readability and presentation.

 .. _locating-notations: